 The goal of iRecord is to make it easier for wildlife sightings to be collated, checked by experts and made available to support research and decision-making at local and national levels.
 Once you’ve registered, which is free, you can add your own biological records for others to see, and you can also see what has been recorded by others.
 Your data will be kept secure and will be regularly backed up.
 Automatic checks will be applied to your observations to help spot potential errors, and experts can review your sightings.

-All wildlife sightings for non-sensitive species are shared with other users and will be made available to National Recording Schemes, Local Environmental Record Centres and Vice County Recorders at full capture resolution to enable verification and sharing via the NBN Gateway.
+All wildlife sightings for non-sensitive species are shared with other users and will be made available to National Recording Schemes, Local Environmental Record Centres and Vice County Recorders at full capture resolution to enable verification and sharing via the NBN Atlas.
 Wherever possible, verified data will be made freely publicly available, with the exception of sensitive records, and with full acknowledgement of relevant organisation(s) providing verification input.

-For some taxon groups, data will be automatically supplied from iRecord to the NBN Gateway on behalf of National Recording Schemes.
-For other schemes, data from iRecord will be collated alongside other datasets before being made available to the NBN Gateway. iRecord aims to supplement existing routes of data flow to the NBN Gateway, and the preferred route of data flow will be estabilshed on a case-by-case basis with the relevant organisations.
+For some taxon groups, data will be automatically supplied from iRecord to the NBN Atlas on behalf of National Recording Schemes.
+For other schemes, data from iRecord will be collated alongside other datasets before being made available to the NBN Atlas. iRecord aims to supplement existing routes of data flow to the NBN Atlas, and the preferred route of data flow will be estabilshed on a case-by-case basis with the relevant organisations.